kletobias/p2022/_posts/2022-05-07-multicollinearity.md

 relationship between the independent variables and the dependent variable.
 One important metric when describing this relationship is, whether the impact of an independent variable on the dependent variable is statistically significant.
-If this is the case, then the coefficients, that a model assigns to each independent variable $X_{i}$ is proportional (in case of a continuous variable
+If this is the case, then the coefficients that a model assigns to each independent variable $X_{i}$ is proportional (in case of a continuous variable
 $X_{i}$ and dependent variable $Y_{i}$) to the impact that the variable has on the dependent variable.
 Boolean variables can be used to describe other relationships between independent and dependent variable..
-That is, if the model does not suffer from Multicollinearity among other problems, that can undermine this relationship.
+That is, if the model does not suffer from Multicollinearity among other problems that can undermine this relationship.